Realty Building explosion

-On May 28, 2024, a large and powerful explosion destroyed most of the first floor of the Realty Building in the downtown district of Youngstown, Ohio, US, and severely damaged the floors above it, killing one bank employee and injuring seven.
-The explosion was suspected to have been caused by a natural gas leak, although the official cause of the explosion is still under investigation.
+On May 28, 2024, a large and powerful explosion destroyed most of the first floor of the Realty Building in the downtown district of Youngstown, Ohio, US, and severely damaged the floors above it, killing one bank employee (Akil Drake, 27) and injuring seven.
+The explosion was determined to have been caused by a natural gas leak.

 National Transportation Safety Board (NTSB) investigators walk the scene of the May 28 natural gas explosion in downtown Youngstown, Ohio on May 30, 2024.

 Image captured by videographer Ron Flaviano seconds after the explosion in Downtown Youngstown, Ohio on Tuesday, May 28, 2024 illustrates the complete destruction of the Chase Bank on the lower level of the Realty Building.